Horror Movies List: Top 10 Best Backwoods & Redneck Horror

 And because our list wouldn’t be complete without a few bad ones, here are two movies that really sucked in our opinion:

 – Cabin Fever (2002) – Did Eli Roth even try to write a plot for this one?

 We hope you enjoyed that list, and that we didn’t leave any important one out.
 Let us know.

-Next week, our list of good horror movies for horror fans will be about “Werewolves”.
+Next week, our Horror Movies List Series will be about “Werewolves”.